-Assistant Professor of Bioengineering and, by courtesy, of Developmental Biology
+Assistant Professor of Bioengineering and, by courtesy, Developmental Biology

 Paul J. Wang, MD

-Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center and, by courtesy, of Bioengineering
+John R. and Ai Giak L. Singleton Director, Professor of Medicine (Cardiovascular Medicine) and, by courtesy, of Bioengineering

 Current Research and Scholarly InterestsDr.
 Wang's research centers on the development of innovative approaches to the treatment of arrhythmias, including more effective catheter ablation techniques, more reliable implantable devices, and less invasive treatments.
 Dr. Wang's clinical research interests include atrial fibrillation, ventricular tachycardia, syncope, and hypertrophic cardiomyopathy.
-Dr. Wang has active collaborations with Bioengineering, Mechanical Engineering, and Electrical Engineering Departments at Stanford.
+Dr. Wang is committed to addressing disparities in care and is actively involved in increasing diversity in clinical trials.

 BioThe goal of my current research is to use high-resolution imaging techniques to interrogate outstanding questions in cardiac cell biology, with a focus on the signaling pathways that trigger heart muscle contraction.
 I currently use cryo-electron tomography-based imaging approaches to connect the molecular and cellular scales of biology and accelerate our understanding of human health and disease.

 Norman E. Shumway Professor, Professor of Cardiothoracic Surgery and, by courtesy, of Bioengineering

 BioDr.
 Woo is a nationally recognized surgeon, innovator, researcher, and educator in cardiothoracic surgery.